-Derek: [25:24] It sounds like it connects to your goals about engaging students and long‑form thinking, long‑form reading that you’re not asking questions that have short answers.
+Derek: [25:24] It sounds like it connects to your goals about engaging students in long form thinking, long form reading, that you’re not asking questions that have short answers.

-[25:33] You’re asking questions that have complicated answers that require some intense thought and researching and time to work through that.
+[25:33] You’re asking questions that have complicated answers that require some intense thought and research and time to work through that.

 [25:42] That makes a lot of sense.
-Also, the other piece about the class is learning community.
+Also, the other piece about the class as a learning community.
 You want them to be present for each other and so that’s part of shaping that classroom environment.

 LaTonya: [26:13] I really believe very strongly in using books, particularly books that are about human experience for students.

-[26:23] Even from a scholarly perspective, I really foreground books that in some ways, shape, or forms deal directly with human experience as a way of getting students to think about world so they, themselves, have an experience.
+[26:23] Even from a scholarly perspective, I really foreground books that in some way, shape or form deal directly with human experience as a way of getting students to think about worlds that they, themselves, have an experience.

-[26:39] Even to think about worlds that they have experienced, but to see it from a different perspective.
-That transformative power of reading is something that’s probably my favorite and then writing so getting students to go into the process of producing their own texts to allow their readers to see something from a different perspective.
+[26:39] Or even to think about worlds that they have experienced, but to see it from a different perspective.
+That transformative power of reading is something that’s probably my favorite.
+And then writing, so getting students to go through the process of producing their own texts to allow their readers to see something from a different perspective.

-[27:10] I often tell students that they’re something.
-Writing is like magic.
+[27:10] I often tell students that there’s something… Writing is like magic.
 You create a world for people through using scribbling on a screen or pieces of paper.
 It’s really quite extraordinary if you think about it.

-Derek: [27:29] Well, I’ve enjoyed this conversation thinking about what you described just somewhat artificial two‑way relationship between the student and the instructor.
-But, then broadening that to a whole class and fostering multi‑point conversations and then, maybe bringing in people who aren’t physically there in the classroom.
+Derek: [27:29] Well, I’ve enjoyed this conversation thinking about what you described as this kind of somewhat artificial, two‑way relationship between the student and the instructor, but then broadening that to a whole class and fostering multi‑point conversations, and then maybe bringing in people who aren’t physically there in the classroom.